urtak/urtak-wordpress/readme.txt

 * **Available in English and Spanish**
   Sí, no, no me importa?
 We develop and fully support Urtak en español.
 We’re huge in Colombia.

-= WordPress Plugin Features =

 * **Use from the WP Dashboard**
   One click installation.
 Ask questions and manage Urtak conversations right from your Dashboard.
-* **Front facing counter**
-  People love answering questions.
-Show your audience how much activity is happening with our responses counter.
 * **Deactivate Comments**
   Had enough of the headaches and hassles that comments can bring.
 Turn ‘em off with one-click, and elevate the discourse with Urtak questions.
 Troll-proof!

 == Installation ==

-After installing the plugin from the WordPress Plugin Directory, a banner will show up asking you to log in or sign up.
-If you have an account, just log in and choose which of your existing Urtak sites you would like to use.
-If you’re signing up, the plugin will automatically create a new Urtak site for you.
-In both cases the plugin will also automatically fill in the domain field, which should be the URL of the domain on which your WordPress site is running.
-If you are using the same Urtak site on multiple domains you can add them separated by a comma.
-Don’t forget to hit the save changes button at the bottom if you change any of the settings.
-You’re ready to go!
+Installing the Urtak WordPress plugin takes about five minutes.
+Here’s a step by step guide.

+1. From your WordPress dashboard, go to the Install Plugins page and search for Urtak.
+2. Click “Install Plugin.”
+3. After a few seconds, you will be able to activate Urtak by clicking “Activate Plugin.”
+4. Then it’s time to Sign Up (or Login if you already have an Urtak account).
+5. You’ll be taken to the plugin Settings page, where you’ll enter your email address, and select the settings you want for your site.
+6. Hit “Save Changes,” and you’re done.
+7. You’ll now be able to start Urtak conversations right from your posts.

 = Using the Plugin =

-On the post edit page you’ll find a new console from which you can easily add, approve, reject, or archive your Urtak questions.
-Each post has an Urtak associated with it and each Urtak consists of a set of questions.
-These questions are served to the user in a random order.
-A user has to answer the question in front of her before she can answer another question.
-Answering questions does not require a user to be signed up; however, in order to ask a question, a user must sign up.
-You, as the publisher, will receive an email report with usage stats.
-To view results, either visit the widget on your published page or your dashboard on Urtak.com where all of your data is stored and organized.
+Once Urtak is installed, you'll be able to start conversations right from your post edit page.
+Every post has its own Urtak conversation associated with it.
+The questions are asked to users in a random order.
+As the creator of the conversation, you will receive an email report of results, as well as having access to the insights page of the plugin.

 For more information on settings and features, [visit the Frequently Asked Questions](http://about.urtak.com/faq).